dotnetappdevni/GCShop/README.md

     "DefaultConnection": "Data Source=sql5104.site4now.net;Initial Catalog=db_a828de_gcshopapi;User ID=gcclient;Password=gc12345!@;TrustServerCertificate=True"
 }
 ```

-You need to change the data source and the catalog to the one you restore the database to
+You need to change the data source and the catalog to match the one you restored the database to.

 SQL Server 2019 Setup

-I am using sql server 2019 and entity framework for the dal.
-If you go to the db scripts there is a bakup file of db am using
+I am using SQL Server 2019 and Entity Framework for the DAL.
+If you go to the DB scripts, there is a backup file of the database I am using with SQL Server 2019.
-sql server 2019.

-Once you restore please make a login to match the one below which will match the connection string above you will need to change
+Once you restore it, please create a login to match the one below,
+which will correspond to the connection string above.
-the data source to the one of your local sql 2019 instance.
+You will need to change the data source to the one of your
+local SQL Server 2019 instance."
 ```
 User ID=gcclient;Password=gc12345!@;
 ```